About The Event

 Presentations are planned to take place at 2:45pm, as soon as possible after the event finishes.

-Individual trophies for Class Winners and the Perpetual Trophies will be presented, along with sponsor prizes.
+Individual trophies for Class Winners, the Student Challenge Trophy and the Perpetual Trophies will be presented, along with sponsor prizes.

 The organisers of the Myall Classic hope that all paddlers have a safe and enjoyable experience, and wish all paddlers success in achieving their personal goals on the day, in this iconic ultra-marathon event.